Jellevanderwerff/rhythms_in_randomness/README.md

 # Humans can find rhythm in randomly timed sounds

-This repository contains the data, analysis code, and supplementary materials for the article **"Humans can find rhythm in randomly timed sounds"**, to be published in *Royal Society Open Science*.
+This repository contains the data, analysis code, and supplementary materials for the article **"Humans can find rhythm in randomly timed sounds"**.

-## Overview
+## Abstract

-This study investigates how humans perceive rhythm in sequences of sounds with random timing.
-We present behavioral experiments and analysis scripts to support our findings.
+To be added.

 ## Contents